Simultaneous improvements of nuclear mass and charge radius predictions using multi-task Gaussian process approaches: RESULTS AND DISCUSSION

 \subsection{Exploring task correlations with covariance matrices}

-To further clarify the relationship between the predictions of nuclear mass and charge radius in the MTL model, we further calculate their Pearson correlation coefficient from the learned task covariance matrix $B$ according to Eq.~(\ref{eq3}).
-For the M9 feature set, as listed in Table~\ref{tab1}, the positive Pearson correlation coefficient ($r_{\rm M9}=0.35$) demonstrates that the differences in nuclear mass and charge radius between experimental and theoretical values tend to increase or decrease together under joint training.
-This observation is consistent with the mutual improvement achieved by the MTL model for the predictions of both nuclear mass and charge radius.
-However, for the M12 feature set, which is augmented by three shell-related terms, a negative Pearson correlation coefficient ($r_{\rm M12}=-0.22$) is obtained.
-This is because the M9 feature set mainly consists of liquid-drop terms encoding bulk properties common to both observables, while the additional shell-related features in M12 set address microscopic shell effects shifting nuclear masses and charge radii in opposite directions.
-The negative coefficient reveals a competitive relationship between the predictions of nuclear mass and charge radius with M12 set.
-Interestingly, despite this negative correlation, the charge radius predictions still benefit from the MTL process.
-Hence, this underscores the complexity of multi-task relationships.
-Although detailed shell features induce a negative correlation, joint training can still improve prediction accuracy.
+To further clarify the relationship between the predictions of nuclear mass and charge radius in the MTL model, we calculate their Pearson correlation coefficient from the learned task covariance matrix $B$ according to Eq.~(\ref{eq3}).
+For the M9 feature set, as listed in Table~\ref{tab1}, the positive Pearson correlation coefficient ($r_{\rm M9}=0.31$) demonstrates that the differences in nuclear mass and charge radius between experimental and theoretical values tend to increase or decrease together under joint training.
+For the M12 feature set, which is augmented by three shell-related terms, the correlation becomes even stronger ($r_{\rm M12}=0.57$).
+This indicates that the inclusion of shell-related features not only captures additional microscopic shell effects for both masses and radii, but also enhances the coupling between their predictions.
+The positive correlations for both M9 and M12 indicate that improvements in mass predictions tend to coincide with improvements in radius predictions, thereby reinforcing the advantage of joint learning.
+This is consistent with the mutual improvement in prediction accuracy achieved by the MTL model for both observables.

 These results emphasize that correlations between the predictions of nuclear mass and charge radius depend sensitively on the selected feature sets.
-Macroscopic nuclear features tend to promote shared systematic trends and positive correlations, while microscopic features can highlight differences.
-Hence, careful analysis of these correlations is essential for effective multi-task modeling.
+Macroscopic liquid-drop features already promote shared systematic trends and a positive correlation, while the additional shell-related features further strengthen this relationship.
+Hence, careful analysis of these correlations is meaningful for understanding and optimizing multi-task modeling.